-Then we will setup the PPPoE server with follwing mandatory settings:
+Then we will setup the PPPoE server with following mandatory settings:

 edit service pppoe-server set authentication mode radius set authentication radius-server 10.10.10.65 key 12345 set client-ip-pool start 10.5.50.2 set client-ip-pool stop 10.5.50.200 set interface eth2

-The Radius configuration can also be done in web browser:
+The Radius configuration can also be done in a web browser:

 Encryption on Edge Router tunnels are disabled by default.
 To enable it, login to the EdgeRouter via SSH and run the following command: